nmi-leipzig/sim-x-pll/README.md

 ## Test

 You can test this project automatically using avocado or make.
+The testbenches themselves are written in pure verilog.

 ### Avocado [recommended]